|

 merchant of the group.
 In spite of being the oldest of the brothers, history

-has put him in the shadow of his brothers. |
+has put him in the shadow of his brothers. | The following succinct information is from the

 excellent the Brown Family Genealogical Society, in their Vol.